Conjola National Park

 Conjola National Park covers 11,060 hectares and lies on the mid south coast of New South Wales, Australia, between Sussex Inlet and Lake Conjola, 165 km southwest of Sydney.

 Flora

-Conjola National Park is home to 18 distinct plant communities including 4 that are endangered due to urban development on the East coast of Australia.
+Conjola National Park is home to 18 distinct plant communities including 4 that are endangered due to urban development on the east coast of Australia.
 The national park is listed as being a biodiversity hotspot containing 429 species although this number is likely to rise due to further surveying of the area.
-Of these species 5 are threatened they include the endangered Wilsonia rotundifolia, vulnerable Wilsonia backhousia, Syzygium paniculatum, Cryptostylis hunteriana and Galium australe which was believed to be extinct in NSW.
+Of these species 5 are threatened they include the endangered Wilsonia rotundifolia, vulnerable Wilsonia backhousia, Syzygium paniculatum, Cryptostylis hunteriana and Galium australe which was believed to be extinct in New South Wales.
 A further 8 significant species occur in the park, along with Grevillea macleayana and Pultenaea villifera which are on the national register of rare or threatened Australian plants.
-'At least thirty-five terrestrial and epiphytic orchid species occur in the park.'
+At least thirty-five terrestrial and epiphytic orchid species occur in the park.